yongkyung-oh/yongkyung-oh.github.io/_pages/about.md

 <h3> Profile </h3>

 <div class="notice--primary">
-<b>YongKyung Oh</b> is a Ph.D. candidate majoring in industrial engineering at Ulsan National Institute of Science and Technology (UNIST), advised by Prof. Sungil Kim.
-YongKyung is received a Master’s in Technology and Innovation Management at UNIST and B.Sc. in Physics at UNIST.
-He has working experiences as a visiting researcher at CMU, GM R&D, and ITAP.
-Also, he participated in student-oriented consulting projects, working with a variety of companies including CSL Behring, IBM, and Deere & Company.
-He has expertise in domain-specific machine learning and deep learning.
-He can provide a practical view of the state-of-the-art AI techniques incorporating industrial characteristics.
-He is expected to graduate in February 2023.
+Dr. YongKyung Oh is a postdoctoral researcher at the Industry Intelligentization Institute at the Ulsan National Institute of Science and Technology (UNIST).
+He received his Ph.D. in Industrial Engineering from UNIST, under the supervision of Professor Sungil Kim.
+Prior to pursuing his Ph.D., he earned his Master's degree in Technology and Innovation Management and his B.Sc. in Physics, both from UNIST.
+His area of research focuses on utilizing domain-specific machine learning and deep learning techniques to handle real-world problems from a variety of domains such as medical, healthcare, manufacturing, energy, transportation, and maritime.
+His expertise lies in domain-specific machine learning and deep learning, and he is able to offer a practical perspective on the application of the cutting-edge AI techniques in real-world practices.
+In addition to his academic pursuits, he has gained valuable industry experience through visiting researcher positions at Carnegie Mellon University, General Motors (GM) Global R&D Center, and the Institute of Theoretical Physics and Astrophysics (ITAP) of Kiel University, Germany.
+Furthermore, he has also participated in student consulting projects for companies including CSL Behring, IBM, and Deere&Company.
 </div>

 --------------------